a11yproject/a11yproject.com/README.md

     - If you prefer to use a GUI to work with version control, GitHub offers a [free desktop app](https://desktop.github.com).
 1. [Node.js](https://nodejs.org/en/), a programming environment powered by JavaScript.
     - You can check to see if Node.js is already installed on your computer by typing `node -v` into your command line application.
 If it is installed it will list the currently installed version (e.g. `v16.4.0`).
 The A11Y Project requires a minimum version of `16.0.0`.
     - It may also be helpful to use a program such as [nvm](https://github.com/creationix/nvm) to help manage your Node.js versions.
 This will ensure that the version of Node.js your computer uses to run various things won't conflict with an updated version.
+For Windows users, you could use [coreybutler/nvm-windows](https://github.com/coreybutler/nvm-windows).

 ### Installation